kristihchinen/kristihchinen.github.io/essays/RelearningTechniques.md

 ## What A Rough Start

 Having learned Javascript when the pandemic was first starting out and we were all pushed online it was a hard language for me to grasp.
 I started to fall behind in learning the new techniques which discouraged me from continuing on in my degree pathway.
-However, I decided to give it another try and being able to learn it a second time around allows me to truly understand the basics of the language.
+However, I did not want to give up and change my major again.
+I then started to code in other languages thinking I would never have to code in JavaScript again.
+Boy was I wrong, I took ICS 314 and we are being taught JavaScript.
+Looking back I feel that because I was taught JavaScript before taking this class it allowed me to understand a lot easier the second time around.

 ## Starting From The Very Beginning